You might need a visa to pass through the UK in transit (on your way to another country).

-Apply for a Direct Airside Transit visa (DATV) if you’ll be changing flights in the UK and will not be going through UK border control.
+Apply for a Direct Airside Transit visa if you’ll be changing flights in the UK and will not be going through UK border control.

 Apply for a Visitor in Transit visa if you’ll be going through UK border control but leaving the UK within 48 hours.

-You’ll need to apply for a Standard Visitor visa if:
+You’ll need to apply for a Standard Visitor visa instead of a Visitor in Transit visa if either:

-- you need to stay longer in the UK
+you need to stay more than 48 hours in the UK

-- you can prove you need to frequently pass through the UK over a longer period
+you need to frequently pass through the UK over a period of over six months